andspao/andspao/README.md

 # 💎Hello, my name is Andrea Sierra 💁‍♀️
 ### Frontend Developer Junior & Multimedia Engineering student

-I started my journey to become a front-end web developer throughout Platzi.
-It has been eight months of hard work and constant learning about HTML, CSS, JS, React JS, and good practices at writing code.
+I started my journey to become a front-end web developer thanks to a scolarship given by my city's Townhall.
+It has been eight months of hard work and constant learning about HTML, CSS, JS, React JS, good practices at writing code, and more.
+Special thanks to Platzi, the best learning platform ❤.

-Thanks to the Multimedia Engineering career that I'm currently coursing, I noticed that I love to design as well as programming, that's why as soon as I saw the opportunity given by my city's Townhall I didn't even think twice.
+Thanks to the Multimedia Engineering career that I'm currently coursing, I noticed that I love to design as well as programming, that's why as soon as I saw the opportunity to study frontend web development I didn't even think twice.

 ### Take a look of what I've learnt!